A Beginner's Guide to Buying a Hedge Trimmer

 - Mobility - Without having to be tethered to an extension cord, you can trim brush farther from your home and maneuver around obstacles.

 - Small tasks - There are a number of battery-powered hedge trimmers that are perfect for trimming and pruning small shrubs.
-These varieties are easy to control and allow for extremely accurate cuts.

 - Large jobs - For professional landscapers and homeowners that do a lot to trimming, a gas option delivers the flexibility and power to get the job done.